castle-engine/castle-engine/examples/tiled/map_viewer_in_viewport/README.md

 Our `data` subdirectory contains a number of Tiled maps.
 You can also go ahead and download [Tiled, free map editor](https://www.mapeditor.org/) to edit these maps or create new ones.

+Note about using `TCastleScene` for Tiled:

+- It works most sensible in orthographic view with camera direction along Z. Otherwise the distance in Z between each layer may be visible.

+- The best `BlendingSort` is `bsNone`, not `bs3D` or `bs2D`.

+    IOW the tiles are already provided in the correct rendering order, blending sorting should not mess with it.
+Testcase: `data/maps/isometric_grass_and_water.tmx` .

 Using [Castle Game Engine](https://castle-engine.io/).

 ## Building